Westfield Insurance

 Westfield Insurance, the primary subsidiary of Westfield Group, is a multi-line provider of business property and liability insurance, personal lines insurance (including auto, homeowner's and specialty), agribusiness insurance, and surety bonds.

-History
+In 2025, Forbes named Westfield Insurance as one of the Best Small Business Insurance of 2025.

+About

-Westfield began as Ohio Farmers Insurance Company in 1848, when a group of farmers joined forces to insure their properties.
+Westfield began as Ohio Farmers Insurance Company in 1848 when a group of farmers joined forces to insure their properties.

+In June 2025, Ohio Farmers Insurance Company announced plans to sell Westfield Bancorp to First Financial Bancorp.
+The $2.2bn sale was complete in November 2025.

 Operations

-Based in Westfield Center, Ohio, the company employs over 2,400 nationwide including 1,700 in their home office.
+Based in Westfield Center, Ohio, the company employs over 2,400 nationwide, including 1,500 in its home office.
 It is the largest employer in Medina County.
 Westfield's products are distributed through a network of more than 1,000 independent insurance agents.

-Headquarters
+Westfield Insurance has introduced an inland flood coverage add-on to help homeowners outside traditional high-risk flood zones mitigate financial losses from flash floods.
+Additionally, the company has donated $750,000 to the Center for Disaster Philanthropy, bringing its total contributions to over $3.5 million since 2016 to support flood recovery and mitigation efforts.

+Facilities

-In addition to Westfield's home office, also located on the company grounds in Westfield Center are the Blair Center Conference Center, Westfield Bank, and a private hotel called Westfield Inn.
+In addition to Westfield's home office, the Blair Center Conference Center, Westfield Bank, and a private hotel called Westfield Inn are also located on the company grounds in Westfield Center.
 The company also owns the Westfield Country Club, a 36-hole championship golf course that hosted the Junior PGA Championship until 2007.

-Sponsorships

-The company sponsors Straight "A" All-Stars with the Cleveland Cavaliers.